TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 Each Level in a knowledge area represents a grade level with level 0 being the knowledge the general public gets in this discipline.
 You are an apprentice or have an associate degree if you have a knowledge are at level 1.
 You are a journeyman or you have a Bachelor’s degree at level 2.
 You are a master or you have a master’s degree at level 3.
 You are a grand master or you have a doctorate degree at level 4.
 If you are looking for levels above that, at level 5 someone is a principality, power, or demigod.
 Gods start coming in at level 6.

 ## Hallmarks

+Hallmarks represent what makes your character unique beyond just a set of numbers.
+As your character grows, their hallmarks will also grow.

 ### Environmental Hallmarks